 Getting our homes and schools organized, is always a top priority.
 I am always tweaking and refining the systems in our home that make things run smoothly.
 We need organizational tools that will get our days started peacefully, keep our homeschool clicking along, and stop our homes from imploding with stuff.

 Let’s hash this issue out together.
-I’ve got a round up of organizational tools that will help you get your home and school organized.
-Guaranteed.
+I’ve got a round up of routine and organizational tools that will help you get your home and school organized.

 Organizational Tools for your Routines

 When I feel frazzled, the first place I start is looking at my routines.
 The rhythm of our days has vastly changed over the years.
 Not because I changed, but because my season of life and motherhood changed.
 Besides your season of life I also say to look at the season of the year.
 In winter, things are naturally slower, quieter.
 In summer, naturally we are outdoors more and our rhythms change again.

 I love talking about rhythms and routines of the seasons.
 It’s actually my secret to sanity.

 Get the 6 Secrets to a Simpler Mom Life

 Speaking of seasons, summer is the most relaxed of all our yearly seasons.
 But I know it needs to balance between structure and freedom.
 (By the way, we do so love our summer vacations.
 Here’s 94 ways we love it.)

 Sundays are a part of our week that can set us off to an amazing start!
 But I struggle with packing in a bunch of work on Sundays.
 We should take some time to be intentional about rest and relaxation on Sundays too.

 Getting into a good groove in the morning is one of the most important parts of my day.
 When I get off to a bad start, it’s really difficult for me to turn it back around.
 It can be done!
 But it’s much easier to start off on the right foot.